JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/gradients.md

 ![](grad3.svg)

 The gradient is perpendicular to the contour lines.
 This makes perfect sense.
-Since the gradient is the direction of the steepest ascent and the contours are the lines of constant values, it needs to be like this.
-Try it with different values of ``x``.
+Since the gradient is the direction of the steepest ascent and the contours have constant values, it needs to be like this.
+Try this with different values of ``x``.